• START HERE

 • Her first day of Mandarin Immersion school.

-I looked around for bilingual Chinese books with Pinyin and English translations so I could purchase to start preparing her for school.
+I looked around for bilingual Chinese books with Hanyu Pinyin and English translations so I could purchase to start preparing her for school.

 I was disappointed in what was available.
 Very few books I found were visually appealing.
 What’s worse, the translations were off.